sijoonlee/lighthouse-chrome-docker/readme.md

 ## What is this?

-Lighthouse runs on Chromium (puppeteer)
+Lighthouse runs on Chrome browser
 It is to generate report html file and json

 ## How to run